 - Reporting to the social media strategist and head of social media.

-The paid social specialist
+Paid social specialist

 When a social media team decides to branch out into paid advertising, they typically bring in a paid social specialist to manage this aspect.
 This person focuses on creating, optimizing, and tracking paid campaigns across multiple social platforms, making sure that the social media ROI remains high.